Latent Action Priors for Locomotion with Deep Reinforcement Learning: Related Work

-\textbf{Priors in Robot Learning.} If domain-specific prior knowledge exists, it can be leveraged to improve sample efficiency and achieved reward of robotic learning algorithms.
-Imitation learning and action representations are priors that can be used in case of available expert data or knowledge about the target movement.
-Other priors include dynamic models \cite{Hafner.2019}, reward shaping, models of expected returns \cite{kallel2024augmented}, structured policies \cite{TingwuWang.2018}, and behavior priors via motion primitives \cite{Ijspeert.2013}.
+\textbf{Priors in Robot Learning.} Domain-specific prior knowledge is typically used to improve sample efficiency and outcomes of the learning process.
+Imitation learning and action representations are typical priors used when expert data is available.
+Other priors include dynamic models \cite{Hafner.2019}, reward shaping, models of expected returns \cite{kallel2024augmented}, structured policies \cite{TingwuWang.2018}, and motion primitives \cite{Ijspeert.2013}.
 Shaped exploration also incorporates assumptions about learning processes \cite{Raffin.}.
-Finally, any form of temporal control abstraction, e.g., through hierarchical control, can be seen as a prior \cite{Heess.2016}.
+Finally, any form of temporal abstraction, e.g., through hierarchical control, can be seen as a prior \cite{Heess.2016}.
 A comprehensive overview of priors used in robotic learning is given in \citet{chatzilygeroudis2020survey}.
-We propose that latent actions learned from a single gait cycle of demonstration provide a strong and beneficial prior for reinforcement learning in locomotion tasks.
+We add to this body of work and show that latent actions learned from expert demonstrations provide a strong and beneficial prior for reinforcement learning.